Lexocorp2000/alx-zero_day/README.md

-I am a software engineer
+I am an aspiring software engineering learning to code.